Sam Stanton: Raith Rovers

+In January 2025, he joined Scottish League One club Arbroath on loan for the remainder of the season.

-International
+International career

 Stanton was selected for the Scotland national under-19 football team in August 2012.
 He appeared as a substitute in a 1–0 defeat against Germany.
 He then scored the winning goal in a 2–1 victory against Norway.
 On 5 March 2014, he made his debut for the Scotland under-21 side in a 2–2 draw against Hungary at Tannadice.